Gambler’s Fallacy Explained

 But lurking within this glittering world of possibility is one of the most seductive and most dangerous myths in gambling: the Gambler’s Fallacy.

 It’s the belief that if something happens more often than usual, it’s “due” to change.
 Or if something hasn’t happened for a while, it must be about to occur.
 Five reds in a row on the roulette wheel?
 Surely black is next.
 A slot machine that hasn’t paid out in ages?
 Surely it’s ready to hit a jackpot.
+The gambler’s fallacy is also known as the Monte Carlo fallacy, named after the famous 1913 roulette incident at the Monte Carlo Casino, where black came up 26 times in a row—leading many to believe red was "due" and resulting in massive losses.

 This belief feels logical.
 It feels fair.
 But it’s completely false.
 And throughout gambling history, it has cost players fortunes.

 Let’s dive into the Gambler’s Fallacy, where it comes from, why it feels so convincing, and how to make sure you don’t fall for it when you play.
+The fallacy is rooted in cognitive biases and erroneous beliefs about how chance and probability work, which can lead to risky or irrational decisions at the tables.

-What Is the Gambler’s Fallacy?, How It Appears in Casino Games and The Psychology Behind the Fallacy
+What Is the Gambler’s Fallacy?, How It Appears in Casino Games, and The Psychology Behind the Fallacy

-What Is the Gambler’s Fallacy?
+What Is the Gambler's Fallacy and the Role of Independent Events?

 At its core, the Gambler’s Fallacy is a misunderstanding of probability.